themisterholliday/web-scraper-helpers/README.md

 npm install
 ```

-open a tab and start Redis:
+open a console tab and start Redis:
 ```
 redis-server
 ```